 Reports from successfully treated patients suggest three kinds of effects.
 First, it reduces cravings, which is the urge or desire to drink.
 Second, it helps patients remain abstinent.
 And, third, it can interfere with the tendency to want to drink more if a recovering patient slips and has a drink, preventing them from escalating into a full-blown relapse.
 Finally, Naltrexone also helps to repair receptors so that your own brain chemicals can function properly allowing you to get high on life!

-No, it does not reduce the effects of alcohol that impairs coordination and judgment.
+No, it does not reduce the effects of alcohol that impair coordination and judgment.

 Aside from side effects, which are usually short-lived and mild, patients usually report that they are largely unaware of being on medication.
 It usually has no psychological effects and patients don’t feel either “high” or “down” while taking it.
 It is not addicting.
 While it does seem to reduce alcohol craving, it does not interfere with the experience of other types of pleasure.